oarkflow/secretr/README.md

 ## Security Considerations

-- Vault encrypts your secrets on disk.
+- Secretr encrypts your secrets on disk.
 Ensure your master key is kept secure.
-- Vault files are bound to the device they were created on using device fingerprinting.
+- Secretr files are bound to the device they were created on using device fingerprinting.
-- Even if a vault file is copied and the master key is known, it cannot be accessed from a different device.
+- Even if a secretr file is copied and the master key is known, it cannot be accessed from a different device.
-- Regularly back up your vault using the provided backup commands.
+- Regularly back up your secretr using the provided backup commands.
-- Audit logs are stored in the vault directory to track operations.
+- Audit logs are stored in the secretr directory to track operations.